Relations between Nazi Germany and the Arab world: Egypt

-Taha Hussein, the famous Egyptian academic and twenty-one time Nobel Prize in Literature nominee, criticized the lack of freedom of thought in Nazi Germany, writing "They live like a society of insects.
+Taha Hussein, the famous Egyptian academic and twenty-three time Nobel Prize in Literature nominee, criticized the lack of freedom of thought in Nazi Germany, writing "They live like a society of insects.
 They must behave like ants in an anthill or like bees in a hive."
 Hussein disagreed with neutrality, urging the Egyptians to fight the Germans in the war.
 In 1940, he wrote a book review of Hermann Rauschning's Hitler Speaks, declaring: Hitler is an intellectually limited man who does not like to delve deeply into problems or to reflect in any depth.
 He hates books and culture, he is superbly ignorant about what science and experience could offer him, and he resorts only to wild fantasies that have no precise aim.
 He has only contempt for philosophers, politicians, and thinkers.
 He thinks he has come into existence to lead Germany, and with it the world, toward a new phase of their destiny...

 I give thanks to God that I did not wait until the declaration of war to hate Hitler and his regime.
 In fact, I have hated them both since they made their appearance; I have resisted them with all my strength.
 I have always envisioned Hitler as a man whose conscience drips with blood, who considers nothing respectable or sacred, an enemy of the spirit, of humanity, of all the ideals of civilization.
 And now his acts and words confirm in everyone's eyes what I had understood from the beginning of his fateful rise.
 It is therefore a duty more than a right for anyone who believes in spiritual, moral, and religious values, and in liberty, to stand up as the adversary of that man and that regime, and to mobilize every resource against both so that humanity may one day recover its civilization intact and its conscience in integrity.